 - nerve block

-Pain might be a sign that your prostate cancer treatment isn’t working as well as it was.
+Pain might be a sign that your prostate cancer treatment is not working as well as it was.
 A different treatment for your cancer may help the pain.
 Possible treatments include:

 There are other things that may also help with pain, including: